datalust/seq-forwarder/README.md

 Visual Studio 2015 is required.
 While migrating from our internal CI no scripted build is set up yet - just build the solution in Release mode and grab the resulting binaries.

+The solution is currently a Windows-only .NET 4.5.2 application. .NET Core support is intended sometime after its RTM.

 ### Debugging